8 Things Every Catholic Needs to Know about the Pope

 The word Pope comes from the Greek word pappos, which means father.
 It was originally a word used for all clergy (the way we call all priests “Father” today.)
 Gradually, only bishops were referred to as Popes.
 By the ninth century, only the Bishop of Rome was called “Pope”.

-YOU MAY ALSO LIKE What Is Excommunication?
+YOU MAY ALSO LIKE A Prayer for Our Family

 5. The Pope has a special chair.